Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 • Where to stay

-Distance from Los Angeles to Sequoia National Park
+Distance from LA to Sequoia National Park

-We got lucky and left first thing Saturday morning from LA to Sequoia and it only took 4.5 hours to drive.
-I would recommend avoiding rush hour at all costs because… it’s LA.
+We got lucky and left first thing Saturday morning and the drive from LA to Sequoia National Park only took 4.5 hours.

 Road Trip From Los Angeles To Sequoia National Park

-Planning A Trip From Los Angeles To Sequoia National Park
+Planning A Trip To Sequoia National Park

 Map: Los Angeles To Sequoia National Park And Kings Canyon